Weaver, Alabama

 Weaver is a city in Calhoun County, Alabama, United States.
 At the 2020 census, the population was 3,339.
 It is included in the Anniston-Oxford, Alabama Metropolitan Statistical Area.

 Geography

-Weaver is located at and is bordered by the city of Anniston to the south.
+Weaver is bordered by the city of Anniston to the south.

 According to the U.S. Census Bureau, Weaver has a total area of 9.0 km2, of which 0.01 sqkm, or 0.12%, is water.